and make connections -

 What is a Small Group?

-A Small Group is a friendly circle of 6-12 people who meet regularly to reflect on things that matter and deepen their connections with each other.
+A Small Group is a friendly circle of 7-12 people who meet regularly to share their thoughts and feelings on a range of topics related to their spiritual journeys, beliefs, and life experiences.
 It’s a popular program in many Unitarian Universalist congregations, including ours.

 What happens at a Small Group?

 At a typical session, we start with a “check in,” sharing what is in our hearts as we gather.
 The group’s facilitator then provides a topic for reflection and discussion.
 We try to listen carefully and take time to reflect before responding to others, rather than jumping ahead and thinking about what we will say in return.
 Brief periods of silence are part of the process.
 Sharing our thoughts, feelings, and experiences - sometimes serious, sometimes humorous - leaves us feeling connected with each other, glad we came, and looking forward to meeting again.

 Each series of Small Groups offers a range of topics for reflection and in-depth conversation.
 Topics for Fall include: